1nst4ll/mango-news/README.md

 ### News Feed

 The News Feed component (`frontend/src/components/NewsFeed.tsx`) displays aggregated news articles.
+- **Multilingual Display:** Articles (titles, summaries, and topics) are displayed in the user's selected language (English, Spanish, or Haitian Creole) with AI-powered translations.
 - **Dynamic Topic Filtering:** Articles can be filtered by topic.
 The available topics are fetched dynamically from the backend API (`/api/topics`).

 ### Article Detail Page

 The Article Detail page (`frontend/src/pages/article/[id].astro`) displays the full content of a selected news article.
+- **Multilingual Display:** The full article content (title, summary, main content, and topics) is displayed in the user's selected language (English, Spanish, or Haitian Creole) with AI-powered translations.

+### Multilingual Display

+The frontend supports English, Spanish, and Haitian Creole.
+Users can switch languages via a language switcher in the header.
+Dynamic content, including article titles, summaries, main content, and topics, is displayed in the selected language, leveraging AI-powered translations from the backend.
+Static UI text is managed via locale files.
+For more details, refer to the [Multilingual Support](multilingual-support.md) documentation.

 ### Navigation